dovob/feedback/Readme_fork_clone.txt

+Student in Coursera > Data Science Specialization > Data Scientist's Toolbox.
+This is part of a project assignment.

+Thank you!

 The location of this forked & cloned repo is wrong.
 It should have the parent directory ~/repo/clone or maybe just ~/repo.

 Will take care of this after project Submit!